minhyukjoo/WebPortalRedesign/task-analysis/README.md

 ## Academics
 ![alt text](https://github.com/DanielKolodziej/WebPortalRedesign/blob/master/task-analysis/academics.JPG "academics")
-When you click at Academics, there will be further options.
+When you click on Academics, there will be further options.

 1. Registration Tools
 2. Self-Banner Service
 3. Other resources

-Only two options instead of so many unnecessary task panes that majority of students don't look at.
+Keeping it simple instead of so many unnecessary task panes that majority of students don't look at.
 This is more clear and visible for the user.
 Students usually get lost in the current website.
-Furthermore, we will change the "excel list" style to more user-friendly interface.
+Furthermore, we will change the "excel list" style to more user-friendly modern interface.

 ## Add or Drop
 ![alt text](https://github.com/DanielKolodziej/WebPortalRedesign/blob/master/task-analysis/semester.JPG "select semester")